RizkyKhapidsyah/Bangun_Datar-For_Android-v1.0_/bin/res/ReadMe.txt

-Ini adalah folder yang berisi icon-icon untuk aplikasi.<br>
+Ini adalah folder yang berisi icon-icon untuk aplikasi.
 This is an folder thats including the icons for app.